opentox/loael-paper/loael.md

 study, a similar approach was applied to build models generating quantitative predictions of long-term toxicity.
-Two databases compiling chronic oral rat lowest adverse effect levels (LOAEL) as endpoint were available from different sources. <span id="dataset-comparison-1" class="anchor"></span>Our investigations clearly indicated that the Nestlé and FSVO databases are very similar in terms of chemical structures and properties as well as distribution of experimental LOAEL values.
+Two databases compiling chronic oral rat lowest adverse effect levels (LOAEL) as endpoint were available from different sources.
+Our investigations clearly indicated that the Nestlé and FSVO databases are very similar in terms of chemical structures and properties as well as distribution of experimental LOAEL values.
 The only significant difference that we observed was that the